 Additionally, Carroll notes that he pictured her with “eyes of blue” and “[a] curly, auburn head.”
 These show that he had preferences in mind regarding what this woman would be, and this was the image he appreciated.
 It was his ideal visual for her—the thing that he held a fascination for.
 His “fancy,” then, was his interest rather than the woman herself.

 The woman proved quite different than his expectations since she was “[a]t least a dozen more” “years” older than he envisioned with “green” “eyes” and “red” hair.
 These are primarily superficial variations thus far, but they effectively set the scene for this person being different than what the narrator desired.
 By providing these elements in this contradicting fashion—his expectation, the truth, his expectation, and the truth—the variation is noted in a striking fashion.
-There is little delay once Carroll notes what he expected for this woman to how the actuality of the circumstance was a variation, so the reader has little time to forget the details and little opportunity to miss the contrast.
+There is a little delay once Carroll notes what he expected for this woman to how the actuality of the circumstance was a variation, so the reader has little time to forget the details and little opportunity to miss the contrast.
 It is a great strategy on Carroll’s behalf for this very reason.

-Also worth nothing is that the wording in regard to her hair is given as if something changed, like his image of her had been accurate before they met, but then it “turned to red.”
+Also worth noting is that the wording in regard to her hair is given as if something changed, like his image of her had been accurate before they met, but then it “turned to red.”
 What this could entail is how significant Carroll’s beginning image of this lady was.
 It was so strong that it was real to him, and even though he only had to alter his thoughts once he learned the truth, it was as if she had truly changed.

 She boxed my ears this morning,